Gauravkumar2410/Polygon-zkEVM/README.md

-# ZK Circuit Implementation Challenge
+# zkSNARK Circuit Implementation Challenge

 This is My Module 3 Assessement of POLY PROOF Advanced Cource at Metacrafters Training.